-Most programs require the candidate to pass a comprehensive examination in the major field of study.
+A candidate may be required to pass a comprehensive examination in the major field of study.
 This examination shall be written and/or oral at the judgment of the department and the approval of the Graduate Council.
-A "B" average is required for work done toward an advanced degree.
+A 3.0 average is required for work done toward an advanced degree.